 Hotel in Amalfi – HB (dinner in restaurant)

-Day 4 Amalfi to Salerno
+Day 4 Amalfi to Salerno and back to Cetara

 On your last cycling day you will head from Amalfi to Ravello and Tramonti, up in the mountains, and then back again to Salerno.
 After leaving from Amalfi, you turn inland at Castiglione and start climbing up the steep winding road along the narrow valley of the ‘Dragone’ torrent and underneath the rock cliffs of Ravello.
 Ravello, one of the main highlights of the Amalfi Coast, not only has a very interesting history, and many medieval monuments, but also offers beautiful views over the Amalfi Coast, and boasts great villas with stupendous gardens.
 After admiring the local ‘Duomo’, you may pay an extensive visit to the dramatically located Villa Rufolo and Villa Cimbrone, with their amazing gardens and some of the coast’s most famous viewpoints.
 You can opt for an early lunch here or first continue inland through some surprising wild scenery in direction of the valley of Tramonti, and find a suitable picnic spot in the latter village.
 From Tramonti you then descend along a winding road towards the Amalfi Coast again, to arrive at Maiori with its wide seaside boulevard.
 After a short stop for coffee, you start heading for Salerno, first climbing up to Capo d’Orso and then down again to Cetara.
 Shortly before arriving at Vietri sul Mare, you turn inland and climb up to delightful Raito clinging to the hills.
 From Raito it then goes still up to Benincasa and Dragonea, to arrive at the millennium old abbey of Cava dei Tirreni, located in a small hamlet on the slopes of Mount Finestra high above the town itself.
 After paying a short visit to the abbey, you descend into the town and visit its particular historical centre.
 Here you have the time for a refreshing drink in one of the many bars lining its main square.
 From Cava dei Tirreni you then climb up again – for the last time during this tour – to the hamlets of Maddalena and Croce.
 Here you are rewarded with a marvellous view of the Gulf of Salerno.
 Cycling down towards Salerno you will pass its impressive medieval castle, where you can stopt for a short visit, taking in the amazing views.
 The next place you’ll pass is Vietri, where you can stop for a closer look at its famous colourful ceramics, before returning to Cetara for the last night overlooking the Mediterranean.
 Also can you opt for an extra loop down to Salerno to explore some of the city, wandering through the maze of little alley ways of the historical centre, dotted with many little artisanal shops, visit the stunning Duomo or have an ice cream on the town’s ‘lungomare’ boulevard.
-Alternatively you can climb up to the medieval castle overlooking the whole city and the Amalfi Coast. it or visiting its surprising botanical garden.stroll through the city’s main shopping streets trying not to spend too much money.
+Alternatively you can climb up to the medieval castle overlooking the whole city and the Amalfi Coast, or visiting its surprising botanical garden.
+Stroll through the city’s main shopping streets to look for some real ‘Made in Italy’.
 In the evening you are free to go out and find a suitable restaurant in Cetara to end your wonderful trip through one of Italy’s most delightful coastal areas.

 Distance : about 70 km. – Altitude gain : 1600m – Cycling time (no breaks included) : 4 hours